Legal advice and representation

 The Caxton Legal Centre is an independent, non-profit community organisation providing free legal and social work advice, assistance and referrals to the general public.
 Please note that the Caxton Legal Centre does not provide advice about building or other business and commercial disputes.

-The Park and Village Information Link (PAVIL) is a specialist service providing free information and legal assistance for residents and prospective residents of retirement villages and manufactured home parks in Queensland.
-You can contact PAVIL for information about the rights and responsibilities of residents and operators and assistance towards resolving disputes.
-You can access more information online or phone PAVIL on 07 3214 6333.
+The centre’s Park and Village Information Link (PAVIL) is a specialist service providing free information and legal assistance for residents and prospective residents of retirement villages and manufactured home parks in Queensland.

 Queensland Advocacy Incorporated